 The eighth of nine children, Henry Gehring (no middle name) was born January 24, 1881.
 His father, John, a shoemaker, and John’s wife, Annie (nee Meier), were natives of Switzerland.
 The Gehrings immigrated to the United States sometime before June of 1879 along with four sons (John, Jacob, Albert, and Conrad) and two daughters (Annie and Susan).
 Their third daughter, Elizabeth, was born in 1880 and was the family’s first U.S.-born child.
 Hank was the couple’s first U.S.-born son.
 Another daughter, Rosa, was born in 1883; all of the American-born Gehrings were St. Paul natives.

-After playing amateur ball for a St. Paul clothier, Gehring joined the Western League Saints for five games at the end of the 1901 season.
+After playing amateur ball for a St. Paul clothier, Gehring joined the Western League Saints for four games at the end of the 1901 season.
 After his Western League baptism, against the Millers, he was impressive in his next start when he shut out league-leading Kansas City 7-0 in another complete-game performance, holding the Blues to four hits.
 Gehring finished his short stint with St. Paul with two wins, two losses.
 His professional career was underway.